 So seize the day and whatever it is that you have been meaning to do lately, get it done today.
-It doesn’t matter what it is – getting the leaky tap in the bathroom fixed or that marriage proposal – just do it.
+It doesn’t matter what it is – getting the leaky tap in the bathroom fixed, setting up a monthly budget or that marriage proposal – just do it.

 DAY 17: Mindfulness day